RPT-From rugby to painting, China using global stage to diminish Taiwan

 The Chinese Rugby Football Association said the challenge simply aimed to promote rugby in China and had no political motivation.

-From a painted-over Taiwan flag after a Chinese complaint in Australia, the revocation of an Olympic game in Taiwan, and the sudden absence of two Chinese players in a Taiwan golf competition, China is using the international stage to assert its sovereignty over the island.
+From a painted-over Taiwan flag after a Chinese complaint in Australia, the revocation of an Olympics-related event in Taiwan, and the sudden absence of two Chinese players in a Taiwan golf competition, China is using the international stage to assert its sovereignty over the island.

 China regards Taiwan as a wayward province and has grown increasingly suspicious that the government of President Tsai Ing-wen wants to push for formal independence.